iterate-ch/docs/protocols/s3/providers.md

 ### Credentials

+Using the connection profile the region will be set automatically.

 1. Sign into your **Storj DCS** webinterface and navigate to the **Access** section.
 2. Choose **Create S3 Credentials**, enter name and permissions, and select buckets.
 3. Click **Encrypt My Access** to select the encryption and confirm your choice by selecting **Create my Access**.